SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 ```
 <br>
-The ModelCheckpoint callback that has been put in place means that we do not just save the *final* network at epoch 50, but instead we save the *best* network, in terms of validation set performance - from *any point* during training.
-In other words, at the end of each of the 50 epochs, Keras will assess the performance on the validation set and if is has not seen any improvement in performance it will do nothing.
-If it does see an improvement however, it will update the network file that is saved on our hard-drive.
+The ModelCheckpoint callback means that the *best* model is saved, in terms of validation set performance - from *any point* during training.
+That is, although I'm telling the network to train for 50 epochs, or 50 rounds of data, there is no guarantee that it will continue to find better weights and biases throughout those 50 rounds.
+Usually, in fact, it will find the best fit before it reaches the 50th epoch, even though it will continue to adjust parameters until I tell it to stop.
+So the ModelCheckpoint function ensures that we don't lose progress.

 <br>

 #### Analysis Of Training Results

 As we saved our training process to the *history* object, we can now analyse the performance (Classification Accuracy, and Loss) of the network epoch by epoch.